 The exam venue

 Have you done a paper test before?
 Maybe not in Australia, but overseas?
-If so, you might remember that paper-based IELTS tests are usually conducted in a larger room.
+If so, you might remember that IELTS on paper tests are usually conducted in a larger room.
 Sometimes at a university, or at a hotel which is centrally located.
 IELTS on computer tests are done in smaller, custom-built, brand-new rooms.
 Everything in the test room is designed for your comfort.

 You get headphones